vxnuaj/NEOCORTEX/Neurons/Mathematics/Determinant.md

+A determinant is the scalar value of a matrix $A$ denoting the scale that matrix $A$ will transform the space of $B$, or $Col(B)$ when applied onto a matrix multiplication.

+If a given vector within

 To find the determinant of a $2, 2$ matrix you subtract the product of the top left and lower right with the product of the top right and lower left.